litespeedtech/lscache-joomla/README.md

 Prerequisites
 -------------
-This version of LiteSpeedCache requires Joomla 3.x or later and LiteSpeed LSWS Server 5.2.3 or later.
+This version of LiteSpeed Cache requires Joomla 3.x or later and LiteSpeed Web Server 5.2.3 or later.

 Installing
 -------------
-Modify .htaccess file in Joomla site directory, adding the following directives:
+Modify the .htaccess file in the Joomla site directory, adding the following directives:

     <IfModule LiteSpeed>
     CacheLookup on